Lawrence-lugs/QrAccelerator/README.md

 For now, has a 128x128 IMC subarray with a 4-bit ADC.
 See [No citation yet] for the accelerator design.

+### Setup

+Setup a working conda or [mamba](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html) installation.

+1. `conda env create --file=env.yml`

+To run VCS or XCelium simulations:
+1. Setup a terminal that works with either simulator first.
+2. Create a .env file: `env > .env`

+This step should allow pytest to find the programs correctly.

 ### Running Tests

 The following command will test all RTL files: